nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ---

 ### **10. Editing the data file**
-Eduvalt data is saved automatically as a JSON file at `[JAR file location]/data/addressbook.json`.
+EduVault data is saved automatically as a JSON file at `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-danger">:exclamation: **Warning:**